Your guide to the Oneworld airline alliance

 Currently, the only Oneworld Connect member is Fiji Airways, sponsored by American Airlines, British Airways, Cathay Pacific and Qantas.

-On those Fiji Airways flights, all Oneworld Ruby, Sapphire and Emerald members will receive priority check-in, with Sapphires and Emeralds also entitled to priority boarding.
+On those Fiji Airways flights, Oneworld Ruby, Sapphire and Emerald members receive priority check-in, with Sapphires and Emeralds also entitled to priority boarding.

 But frequent flyers with status from those four sponsoring airlines will get even more benefits when flying Fiji Airways, such as the ability to earn and redeem points, earn status credits, through-check tickets and luggage between connecting flights, and access to select lounges worldwide.